PolyVectors/vie/README.md

 - look into string instructions e.g. `rep scasb`
 - try to optimise `strcmp` implementation
 - `strace` is an amazing tool
+- make all procedures take arguments from `rax`

 # usage
 ```